Social challenges

 What are our forthcoming actions?

-To find out the goals we are setting for the upcoming year to safeguard public values, click here.
+To find out the goals we are setting for the upcoming year to safeguard public values, see priority 2.1 actions.